-Globally, 95% of all plastic packaging is used once and then thrown away, often ending up as litter.
-In its 2014 report on Marine Debris in Australia, the CSIRO indicated that, ‘two thirds of the marine debris found along our coastline is plastic, most from local sources.’
-Researchers estimate that if this trend continues there will be more plastic than fish in the ocean (by weight) by 2050.
+Globally, 95% of all plastic packaging is used once and then discarded, often as litter.
+In its 2014 report on Marine Debris in Australia, the CSIRO found that three quarters of the marine debris found along our coastline is plastic, most from local sources.

-The Plastic Free Places (Communities Taking Control of Their Plastic Footprint) program addresses this gap by working in communities to directly reduce the amount of single-use plastic being used within that community and empowering it to make lasting changes towards supporting a circular economy.
+The Plastic Free Places program fills this gap by working in communities to directly reduce these single-use plastic items, and to empower the community to make lasting changes towards a circular economy.
 The program is a comprehensive system that can be implemented in any community by Boomerang Alliance in partnership with local stakeholders, and has demonstrated strong consumer support.
-Learn more about the program in our Overview document.

 In 2019 we aim to expand the program to more communities across Australia.